 Keep your search page efficient and intuitive as well.
 Your results should be in order of frequency, rather than the number of times the search term appears on the page or in the document.
 Ordering options in terms of frequency means you have a greater chance of giving your user what they needed immediately.

+One thing to keep in mind when making your site easy to search with help from SEO agencies is that people are mostly in a hurry when searching for things on search engines like Google.
+At this time, they are likely to make more spelling mistakes, which is something you cannot ignore if you want them to find your site easily.
 Search engines should take common misspellings into account.
 Part of the intuitive process is allowing your user to find what they need, even if they can’t articulate it expertly.
-If you account for common misspellings and missing hyphens or pluralization, your page will be far more intuitive for the average user.
+If your account for common misspellings and missing hyphens or pluralization, your page will be far more intuitive for the average user.

 While every page may have different definitions of what irrelevant content is, there are common violators of this principle.
 Every page should have a single overarching theme and minimize any content that is not relevant.
 Sometimes, you might need to have information that seems irrelevant, but it should be clearly marked as not being content.

 Frequently asked questions pages are frequent violators of this principle.
 Many people go to a FAQ and wonder who would even think to ask most of the questions.
 A website that doesn’t get many questions per day may find that not having a FAQ page is a useful solution.

 Another frequent form of irrelevant content is advertising.
 The owner may be paid for advertising, but most users find it amusing at best and annoying at worst.
 Pop-up advertising is the worst offender.
 Most viewers dislike any form of pop-up because of these advertisements.